alexandregv/norminette-vim/README.md

 ## Don't want to bother with this syntastic/plugins stuff?
 Check this

 Vim has a native feature (vim-compiler and quickfix) which gives almost the same result.
-It just lacks the line indicators on the left side and the automatic check / list opening.
+It basically just lacks the (sweet) line indicators on the left side.

 1. `git clone https://github.com/alexandregv/norminette-vim ~/.vim/pack/syntax/start/norminette-vim`
 2. Open a `.c` file and run `:Norminette`